rust-lang/book/nostarch/chapter13.md

 r.width` doesn’t capture, mutate, or move out anything from its environment, so it meets the trait bound requirements.

-In contrast, here’s an example of a closure that only implements `FnOnce` because it moves a value out of the environment.
+In contrast, Listing 13-8 shows an example of a closure that only implements `FnOnce` because it moves a value out of the environment.
 The compiler won’t let us use this closure with `sort_by_key`:

+Filename: src/main.rs

 ```
 #[derive(Debug)]